-Linda’s Homemade Tortilla Soup at Gadzooks Enchiladas & Soup
+Linda’s Homemade Tortilla SoupGadzooks Enchiladas & Soup

-It starts out all PG-13 as the tomato-based broth with standard issue carrots, celery, and onion gets ladled into a clay pot, but the party kicks up a notch as you work your way down the assembly line.
-Toss in some melt-in-your-mouth guajillo-braised short ribs and the creamiest cornbread, go bison and sautéed spinach, or double down on meat with roasted chicken and green chili pork shoulder.
-After getting doused in a hefty handful of cheese, it slides into the fire and emerges all hot and bothered and ready for the cold fixins.
+It starts out all PG-13 at Gadzooks as the tomato-based broth with standard issue carrots, celery, and onion gets ladled into a clay pot, but the party kicks up a notch as you work your way down the assembly line.
+Toss in some melt-in-your-mouth, guajillo-braised short ribs and the creamiest cornbread, go bison and sautéed spinach, or double down on meat with roasted chicken and green chili pork shoulder.
+After getting doused in a hefty handful of cheese, it slides into the fire and emerges all hot and bothered and ready for the cold fixins'.
 You can keep it cool with vinaigrette slaw and pico or go for the hot salsa.
 If you’re feeling really naughty, top it with an over-easy egg and chunky guac.

 Chef Joshua Hebert paid his ramen dues.
 He spent time in Japan honing his soup skills and then perfected the noodle bowl at Posh restaurant’s pop-up ramen nights before opening the small and simple traditional ramen shop in Scottsdale.
-All the bowls are the bomb, but goma is by far the crowd fave: a steaming siren of salty, porky panache artfully arranged with pork spears, nori, leeks, bean sprouts, scallions, bok choy, sesame seeds, and noodles cooked to perfection.
+All the bowls at Hot Noodles Cold Sake are the bomb, but goma is by far the crowd fave: a steaming siren of salty, porky panache artfully arranged with pork spears, nori, leeks, bean sprouts, scallions, bok choy, sesame seeds, and noodles cooked to perfection.
 When your chopsticks fish out all the solids, you and the broth can have alone time to truly savor the layers of flavor.
 Your lips will leave salty and singing.

 The toughest part at China Chili is picking just one soup.
 The staff has the same problem.
 Ask five servers and you’ll get five different answers.
-If you’re craving the comfort of chicken noodle, the Won Ton’s chicken broth and hearty dumpling landmines of minced pork and shrimp won’t disappoint.
-If you’re thirsting for dinner theater, the Sizzling Rice Soup arrives with a snap, crackle, and pop.
-And if you want something that goes beyond traditional Chinese, Chicken Corn Chowder with feathery brushstrokes of egg blossoms is delicately delicious and slightly Southwestern.
+If you’re craving the comfort of chicken noodle, the won ton’s chicken broth and hearty dumpling landmines of minced pork and shrimp won’t disappoint.
+If you’re thirsting for dinner theater, the sizzling rice soup arrives with a snap, crackle, and pop.
+And if you want something that goes beyond traditional Chinese, chicken corn chowder with feathery brushstrokes of egg blossoms is delicately delicious and slightly Southwestern.
 In short, there’s no wrong choice.

 More event than basic bowl, when the fiery tureen of scorching-hot goodness arrives at the table, you’ll take notice.
 Yes, that is an actual flame in the middle.
 Thankfully, the spectacle doesn’t trump the taste.
 The ultimate date soup, the double serving comes with your pick of protein (chicken and beef are the obvious choices, but squid, mussels, and scallops are also up for grabs), plus mushrooms, scallions, and cilantro.
 But the star of the show here is the broth, the perfect harmony of lemon, chili paste, fish sauce, and coconut milk.
 Ladle it up and luxuriate.
 Even if your Bumble match sucks, the soup won’t.

 New England Clam ChowderThe Salt Cellar

 Chowder from scratch isn’t the norm in the Valley.
 Heck, chowder at all is rare, and even then, chances are good that the clams have come out of a can.
-Not so at Salt Cellar, a 45-year fixture built bunker-style in south Scottsdale (the restaurant is literally underground).
+Not so at The Salt Cellar, a 1971-established fixture built bunker-style in south Scottsdale (the restaurant is literally underground).
 Like the restaurant itself, the rich, warming bowl of chowder hasn’t been fancified, fusioned, or gentrified; its DNA is still very much intact and apparent in its salty bits of bacon, hunks of potato, and generous hits of fresh clams.
 The result: a smoky, tangy, creamy consistency that’ll instantly teleport you to New England.
 And of course, it comes with a side of oyster crackers.